 Top Pipedrive Alternatives in 2026

-• If you liked Pipedrive's entry price but want more automation and forecasting already included at that price, choose Zoho CRM.
-Standard tier costs the same $14/seat/month as Pipedrive Lite but already includes workflow rules, multiple pipelines, and forecasting that Pipedrive reserves for its pricier Growth tier.
+- If you liked Pipedrive's entry price but want more automation and forecasting already included at that price, choose Zoho CRM.
+Standard tier costs the same $14/seat/month as Pipedrive Lite but already includes workflow rules and forecasting that Pipedrive reserves for its pricier Growth tier.

-• If you rely on Pipedrive's marketplace, its native MCP server for AI assistants, or its AI Sales Assistant on a lower-cost plan, choose stay on Pipedrive.
-No alternative on this list matches Pipedrive's 500+ marketplace integrations and its AI Sales Assistant included from the entry tier, and none offer a native MCP server for connecting CRM data to AI tools yet.
+- If you rely on Pipedrive's native MCP server for AI assistants or its AI Sales Assistant on a lower-cost plan, choose stay on Pipedrive.
+None of the alternatives on this list offer a native MCP server for connecting CRM data to AI tools yet, and Pipedrive still bundles its AI Sales Assistant into the entry tier instead of gating it behind a higher plan.

 Pipedrive built its name on a simple, visual pipeline that sales reps pick up fast.
 But it has no free plan, only a 14-day trial, and several revenue-driving features, like LeadBooster's chatbot and live chat, prospecting tools, Smart Docs, and Campaigns, cost extra unless you're already on the Premium or Ultimate tier.
 Premium's per-seat price also rose from $49 to $59 in October 2025, and even the top Ultimate plan still caps custom fields, reports, and teams instead of scaling without limits.
 That combination pushes some teams to look elsewhere once they hit a renewal or need a feature that's gated behind an add-on.

-The six alternatives below solve different problems, not the same one.
+The four alternatives below solve different problems, not the same one.
 HubSpot and Salesforce trade Pipedrive's simplicity for a broader platform, with HubSpot's real free CRM and Salesforce's deep customization.
 Zoho CRM matches Pipedrive's entry price almost seat-for-seat but includes more automation at each tier.
-ActiveCampaign and Brevo lean toward marketing-first teams who want email automation with a CRM attached, not the reverse.
 Close mirrors Pipedrive's target buyer most closely, small outbound sales teams, but bakes in calling and an AI voice agent.
 Match the pick to what's actually pushing you off Pipedrive, price, a missing feature, or a ceiling you've hit, not brand size.

 Pipedrive alternatives compared